 The following application link (MS Word) can be used to complete your internal school application.
 Finalists will be asked to provide this same information in the form of our online application which is expected to open up to finalists in late-January.

-The Citywide Selection Panel will interview finalists and choose fifteen Jeannette K. Watson Fellows at the end of March 2014.
+Finalist applications are due February 23rd, 2015.
+The Citywide Selection Panel will interview finalists and choose fifteen Jeannette K. Watson Fellows at the end of March 2015.
 The Fellowship begins with internships in the summer immediately following appointment and requires a full-time commitment on the part of the Fellow.
-The 2014 summer will begin with a three-day orientation May 28 to May 30, 2014.
-Internships, seminars, and cultural events will extend through August 1, 2014.
+The 2015 summer will begin with a three-day orientation May 27 to May 29, 2015.
+Internships, seminars, and cultural events will extend through July 31, 2015.
 The Fellowship may not be deferred.

 A sampling of internships over the three Watson summers.